Automattic/wp-calypso/packages/shopping-cart/README.md

 It takes one argument, an object which contains some or all of the properties in a `RequestCartProduct`, but must contain at least `product_slug` and `product_id`.
 The remaining properties, if not set, will be filled with the default values.

-## emptyResponseCart
+## getEmptyResponseCart

-An empty but valid `ResponseCart` object.
+A function that returns an empty but valid `ResponseCart` object.
 Useful for tests where we need to mock the shopping cart response.